datature/portal/README.md

 ## Setting up the environment

-This framework is built using Python 3.7.
+This framework is built using Python 3.7 and Node to run electron.
 There are 2 different options for you to setup the environment.
 You can either install the necessary packages globally or or install them into a newly created virtual environment.

 - `./setup-virtualenv` bash file creates a new virtual environment for the packages.
 If you wish to install globally, run the following commands with `./setup.sh` instead.